IcySpy88/neovim/README.md

 https://millennialwoes.substack.com/p/tgr

-Please consider donating to the following organizations:
+Please consider donating to the following organizations (or any other local pro-white organizations):

 https://www.runestone.org/

+Feel free to make a pull request if you think that an organization or a charity should be added to this list.

 Install from source
 -------------------